 The eligibility requirements for Plan A Participants are outlined below.
+Please note that if you are a Stakeholder, refer to the eligibility rules beginning on page 15.

 You and your covered Dependents become eligible on the first day of the second calendar month following a period of not more than 6 consecutive calendar months during which you work at least 400 hours for a Contributing Employer.
 You are eligible for benefits if you work for one or more Contributing Employers and contributions are required to be made to the Fund by a Collective Bargaining Agreement or a Subscriber Agreement.
 In some cases, if your Employer fails to pay your contributions, your benefits will be delayed or cancelled.